-• The damaged portion of the Maui pipeline is isolated to allow for repairs.

-- No gas is being injected into the pipeline north of the isolated section and pressures in that northern section are falling rapidly. - Given the time needed to effect repairs, extensive curtailment will be required. - Gas continues to flow in the Maui pipeline south of the isolated section.
-This means that the valve on the Vector pipeline at Temple View (near Hamilton) that is normally closed could be opened to allow some gas to flow north to Hamilton and Auckland.
+- The damaged portion of the Maui pipeline is isolated to allow for repairs. - No gas is being injected into the pipeline north of the isolated section and pressures in that northern section are falling rapidly. - Given the time needed to effect repairs, extensive curtailment will be required. - Gas continues to flow in the Maui pipeline south of the isolated section.
+This means that the valve on the Firstgas pipeline at Temple View (near Hamilton) that is normally open allows some gas to flow north to Hamilton and Auckland.